upstreamFoam: an OpenFOAM-based solver for heterogeneous porous media at different scales: Numerical Results

 As an illustration of the applicability of the \textit{upstreamFoam} to more complex systems, we consider the previously test in a three-phase scenario with the oil divided into two phases.
 The core is initialized with saturation of 0.5 for each oil phase, that share the same fluid properties.
 The saturations at the center line across the core of the established three-phase flow and previous two-phase flow are presented in Fig. \ref{fig:plug_line_BC_1}.
 The \textit{upstreamFoam} produces the same water saturation for both two and three-phase flow regimes, demonstrating consistent results for the same flow condition, independent from the number of phases.
 We can also confirm that the saturations of both oil phases are equal.
 In the referred figure, the \textit{impesFoam} approximation for the two-phase flow is included, which is comparable to the \textit{upstreamFoam} solution.
+We emphasize that \textit{impesFoam} only considers two-phase flows, therefore, the same test with more mobile phases cannot be carried out on it.
 This study shows that our two-phase flow solution is in agreement with the produced by a reference solver as well as the capability of the \textit{upstreamFoam} to handle more mobile phases.

 Our last experiment presents a qualitative study of the \textit{upstreamFoam} approximation for a case with capillary pressure and more realistic relative permeability curves by comparing our numerical results to the \textit{impesFoam} solution at equivalent conditions.
 We consider the same two-phase flow in the 3D core geometry and set the Brooks and Corey model for relative permeability with $n=2$ and $k_{r,i(\max)}=1$ for both phases.
 The Brooks and Corey model for the capillary pressure with $\beta=0.5$ and $p_{c,0}=10$\,Pa is chosen.